 On 21 May 2019, the National Assembly of the Republic of Serbia adopted the Law on the Prevention of Corruption.
-67 The Law stipulates the obligation for all public administration employees to attend training in ethics and integrity and prescribes the responsibility of heads of public authorities if there is no training of employees and managers or if the ACA is not informed in writing about the training delivery.
+The Law stipulates the obligation for all public administration employees to attend training in ethics and integrity and prescribes the responsibility of heads of public authorities if there is no training of employees and managers or if the ACA is not informed in writing about the training delivery.
 In addition to this, the ACA has been mandated to carry out corruption risk analyses in public authorities and to produce reports with recommendations for risk elimination and integrity strengthening.
 This Law also stipulates that the ACA should carry out anti-corruption assessment of laws (corruption proofing) in the drafting profess.

-Under the EU IPA 2013 project Prevention and Fight against Corruption, the Guidelines and Recommendations for the Introduction of Ethics and Integrity Officers in the Public Administration of the Republic of Serbia and the Comparative Analysis of the Systems in the United States, the Netherlands and Croatia and of the National Legal Framework68 were drafted in December 2019.
+Under the EU IPA 2013 project Prevention and Fight against Corruption, the Guideof Serbia and the Comparative Analysis of the Systems in the United States, the Netherlands and Croatia and of the National Legal Framework were drafted in December 2019.
 The aim of the guidelines is to offer concrete proposals for changing the national legal and institutional frameworks, which would ensure the basic prerequisites for establishing a comprehensive and efficient ethics infrastructure in the Serbian public administration.